sp9mrn/usbavrsi570/firmware/Readme.txt

 Parameters:
     requesttype:     USB_ENDPOINT_IN
     request:         0x3F
-    value:           Don't care
+    value:           0
-    index:           Don't care
+    index:           0
     bytes:           pointer 6 byte register array
     size:            6

 Command 0x41:
 -------------
-Set a new I2C address for the Si570 chip.
+Set a new I2C address for the Si570 chip and return the old I2C address.
-The function can also be used to reset the device to "factory default" by writing the value 255.
+If the value is not zero the I2C address will be writen to eeprom and the old value is always returned, The function can also be used to reset the device to "factory default" by writing the value 255.
 After a restart the device will initialize to all the default values.